Prague is the capital city of the Czech Republic, it’s known for its ornate buildings, proud beer culture, and affordable tourism industry.

 Insider Tips for an AMAZING Weekend in Prague

 A weekend trip to Prague gives you plenty of time to explore this historic city, but the key to spending your weekend wisely is staying in a central location!

-Whether you’re looking for a friendly hostel, a budget hotel, or a lavish 5-star room, you’ll want to make sure the location is near to the main attractions.
+Deciding where to stay in Prague is important.
+Whether you’re looking for a friendly hostel, a budget hotel, or a lavish 5-star room, you’ll want to make sure the location is near the main attractions.
 Prague has many accommodations to choose from, with prices to suit all budgets!
-Check out some of our favorites:
+Check out some of our favourites:

 - Free breakfast

 - Wide variety of room sizes (2,4,6,8,10,12 beds)

 - Top floor is a large game room with outdoor terrace attached